 The Caps’ captain has 38 points (15 goals, 23 assists) in 21 games since returning from a two-game NHL suspension in early December.

-Green missed a game for just the second time this season.
-Without Green in the lineup, the Caps’ defense featured five defensemen (Shaone Morrison, Jeff Schultz
+No Green – Green missed a game for just the second time this season.
+Without Green in the lineup, the Caps’ defense featured five defensemen (Shaone Morrison, Jeff Schultz, Tyler Sloan, Karl Alzner and Carlson) whose combined total of NHL experience (709 games) was less than that of the most experienced Washington blueliner (Tom Poti, 758 games).

 The Caps are 2-0 in games he has not played and they are 7-2 in games without Green and/or Ovechkin this season.